Flax420/SuperBar/README.md

 - Vietnamese (Tiếng Việt)

 ## Custom languages and themes
-RetroBar supports custom languages and themes.
+SuperBar supports custom languages and themes.
 To use custom languages or themes, create a `Languages` or a `Themes` directory and place valid `.xaml` language or theme files there.

 Valid locations to create a `Languages` or a `Themes` directory:
-- In the same directory as `RetroBar.exe`
+- In the same directory as `SuperBar.exe`
-- In `%localappdata%\RetroBar`
+- In `%localappdata%\SuperBar`

 Themes use the XAML `ResourceDictionary` format.
-[View the included example themes](https://github.com/dremin/RetroBar/tree/master/RetroBar/Themes) to get started.
+[View the included example themes](https://github.com/brunobits/SuperBar/tree/master/RetroBar/Themes) to get started.